-Horses leaving Colorado or going to private board barns will be charged an additional $80.00 per horse, to cover health and brand papers as required by law.
-Please let us know as soon as possible if your rental horses will be leaving the state of Colorado.
+Horses leaving Colorado or going to private board barns will be charged an additional $100.00 per horse, to cover health and brand papers as required by law.
+Please let us know within ten to fourteen days prior if your rental horses will be leaving the state of Colorado.
 Also, please be aware that the renter is responsible for supplying current health papers, and coggins papers if necessary, at the renter’s expense, for the return of horses to Colorado.

 - INJURED OR DAMAGED HORSES: